jenhausu/3rd-Party-Library-for-iOS/README.md

 * [XLTestLog](https://github.com/xareelee/XLTestLog) : Styling and coloring your XCTest logs on Xcode Console
 * [KIF](https://github.com/kif-framework/KIF) : Keep It Functional - An iOS Functional Testing Framework

+## Log
+* [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) : CleanroomLogger provides an extensible Swift-based logging API that is simple, lightweight and performant
+* [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) : A fast & simple, yet powerful & flexible logging framework for Mac and iOS
+* [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) : A debug log framework for use in Swift projects.
+Allows you to log details to the console (and optionally a file), just like you would have with NSLog or println, but with additional information, such as the date, function name, filename and line number.

 ## Apple Push Notification Service
 * [NWPusher](https://github.com/noodlewerk/NWPusher) : OS X and iOS application and framework to play with the Apple Push Notification service (APNs)

 ## Tools
 * [VVDocumenter-Xcode](https://github.com/onevcat/VVDocumenter-Xcode) : Xcode plug-in which helps you write Javadoc style documents easier.
-2. [Nimbus](https://github.com/jverkoey/nimbus) : Nimbus is a toolkit for experienced iOS software designers.
+* [Nimbus](https://github.com/jverkoey/nimbus) : Nimbus is a toolkit for experienced iOS software designers.
 It provides well-documented, modular components that solve a number of common iOS software requirements.
 This includes: a rich text label with hyperlinks; a web view controller; a simple approach to table models, radio groups, and table actions; standardized interapp communication, and powerful debugging tools, amongst many other features.
-3. [FLEX](https://github.com/Flipboard/FLEX) : FLEX (Flipboard Explorer) is a set of in-app debugging and exploration tools for iOS development.
+* [FLEX](https://github.com/Flipboard/FLEX) : FLEX (Flipboard Explorer) is a set of in-app debugging and exploration tools for iOS development.
-4. [Tweaks](https://github.com/facebook/Tweaks) : An easy way to fine-tune, and adjust parameters for iOS apps in development.
+* [Tweaks](https://github.com/facebook/Tweaks) : An easy way to fine-tune, and adjust parameters for iOS apps in development.
-5. [JSONKit](https://github.com/johnezang/JSONKit) : (warning!
-This project hasn't update for three years.
-So I'm not sure this is a good library or not.)

 ## Snippets
 * [XcodeSwiftSnippets](https://github.com/burczyk/XcodeSwiftSnippets) : Swift code snippets for Xcode